korunash/Matt/README.md

 end
 ```

-## Security / Distribution

-This project is designed to be shipped as an obfuscated/private build to reduce code theft.
-That means:

-- do not depend on internal implementation details
-- do not edit or redistribute the unobfuscated source
-- use only the public API documented above
-- load the library via `HttpGet` (not local files)

-## Final Notes

-The public-facing design of this library is intentional:

-- one main source file
-- simple registration API
-- optional advanced configuration
-- no need to push helper logic into the user's script

 Users should be able to copy a tiny setup snippet, register commands, and move on with their project.
 That is the standard this library is aiming for.